 Project staging and timing

-The project is in the planning stages, with an expectation to submit a draft EIS for community and government consideration in early to mid-2016.
+The project is in the planning stages, with an expectation to submit a draft EIS for community and government consideration mid-2017.

 Project fact sheets